PaulskPt/M5Stack_Atom_Matrix_Timezones/README.md

 I was only able to create and successfully finish this project with the great help of Microsoft AI assistant CoPilot.
 CoPilot helped me correcting wrong C++ code fragments.
 It suggested C++ code fragments.
 CoPilot gave me, in one Q&A session, a "workaround" for certain limitation that the Arduino IDE has with the standard C++ specification.
 And CoPilot gave it's answers at great speed of response.
 There were no delays.
-The answers were instantaneuous!
+The answers were instantaneous!
 Thank you CoPilot.
 Thank you Microsoft for this exciting new tool!

 Hardware setup: